sjhloco/update_mgmt_acl/README.md

 | `-nu` | By specifying an Orion username uses dynamic (orion) rather than static inventory
 | `-du` | Define username for all devices and prompt for a password at runtime

 The device credentials can be set in *inv_settings.yml* (only username) or environment variables rather than at runtime.
-If the username is set in multipel places the runtime value will always override them.
+If the username is set in multiple places the runtime value will always override them.

 - `DEVICE_USERNAME`
 - `DEVICE_PASSWORD`